Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Chattanooga, TN 37403

-The Cempa Community Care Clinic delivers support services and treatment prevention for individuals experiencing health disparities.
+Cempa Community Care delivers support services and treatment prevention for individuals experiencing health disparities.
 With a primary focus on infectious diseases, Cempa offers its clients general primary care, diagnostic laboratory testing, health screenings, pharmaceutical services, consultations, and referrals.
-While payment for most services is based on a sliding fee scale, the clinic’s STD testing services are free and confidential.
+While payment for most services is based on a sliding fee scale, Cempa’s STD testing services are free and confidential.

 Chattanooga, TN 37403